M.S. Degree

 Expository Essay

 The purpose of the expository essay is to demonstrate the ability to conduct original or literature research.
 The student selects a subject acceptable to both a faculty member and the student, and under the supervision of the faculty member, the student undertakes independent study.
 At the conclusion of the independent study, the student presents the faculty member with a written paper, which the faculty member evaluates for completeness, scientific accuracy, and research ability.
-A bound version of the paper becomes part of the permanent archive of the Department Library.
 A Ph.D. dissertation prospectus will also satisfies this requirement.

 Non-Thesis Option Final Examination